Bordeaux, one of the most famous wine regions in the world, is also a fabulous destination for a family trip.

 This 4-day itinerary offers a selection of activities that will interest both adults and children of all ages making the trip an unforgettable experience for all.

 With your private guide spend the morning exploring the magnificent city of Bordeaux listed by UNESCO.
-Start the day by boarding an electric Tuktuk, a fun way to visit the historic centre of Bordeaux.
+Start the day by boarding an electric Tuktuk, a fun way to visit the historic center of Bordeaux.
 Your children will love the Water Mirror location along the Garonne River as well as the fun stories told by your guide.
 Stop along the way to taste some of the local specialties such as the world-famous cannelé or the less-known 'Dune Blanche' (cream puffs).

 After lunch, explore the Cité du Vin Wine Museum.
 This very modern and interactive museum offers hi-tech audio guides that the whole family will enjoy using - end the visit on the 8th floor of the museum where you have a wine tasting and your children will enjoy a glass of organic grape juice!